tscs37/discord.mods/README.md

 ## Installation

-Atm there is no stable node.js-free installer, only an experimental one.
+Currently, Discord.Mods uses the node.js ASAR utility to install by default, however, a node.js free binary is available that should be stable and functional.

-To install, simply compile the binary with Go of atleast version 1.8.
+To install, simply compile the binary with Go of atleast version 1.8 or download the latest release binary from the Releases Page

 Running the binary is simple;